-How many of you would agree / disagree to this statement:
+How many of you would agree/disagree with this statement:

 Google knows and understands you better than what you yourself do?